shivamchhuneja/codebynight/content/upcoming/index.md

 ## 🛠️ Project-Based Learning

-15. Why I'm Building CLI Apps to Learn Go
+15. Why I'm Building CLI Apps to Learn Golang
 16. My First Go CLI Tool
 17. Rewriting a Python Script in Go (And What I Learned)
 18. How I Plan to Build a Custom Compiler with Go